kvotolato3/todo_app/README.md

-wdi_7_hw_ajax_handlebars_todo
+To Do List App
 =============================

-Re-create your Todo app using Rails, Ajax and Handlebars.
+A To Do List app using Rails, Ajax and Handlebars.

+This was a homework assignment from General Assembly's Web Development Immersive (WDI) program.